marvintv/iweather/README.md

 ### Why did I choose to make this app?
 I was driven to learn to learn more about mobile developing recently.
 What better way to learn when there's the existence of React Native?
 ### API
- + Climate data and temperatures from the OpenWeatherMap API http://openweathermap.org/
+ + Geo-specific climate data and temperatures from the OpenWeatherMap API http://openweathermap.org/
  + You can see the usage at [iweather/weatherAPI.js](https://github.com/marvintv/iweather/blob/master/weatherAPI.js)